 “I was with other women who believe that the women and children of Iraq are just as dear as the women and children in our families, and that, in fact, we are one family.
 And so it would have felt to me that we were going over to actually bomb ourselves.”

 In March 2009, Walker and 60 other female activists from the anti-war group Code Pink traveled to Gaza in response to the Gaza War.
 Their purpose was to deliver aid, to meet with residents, and to persuade Israel and Egypt to open their borders with Gaza.
+Most of the residents were using a a walker with a seat but they were quite mobile and energetic nonetheless.
 She wrote about her meeting with an elderly Palestinian woman who, upon accepting a gift from Walker, said: “May God protect you from the Jews”.
 Walker responded, “It’s too late, I already married one”, referring to her former husband, a civil rights lawyer.

 In June 2013, Walker appeared in a video showing support for Chelsea Manning, the trans woman American soldier imprisoned for releasing classified information.